Inside the ACW

 The ACW was formed to ensure the upholding of the faith and the Word of God.
-From time to time it is necessary to make adjustments and theological changes, but always within the framework of the Holy Spirit & the Written Word.
-The ACW holds to the principles of the traditional faith of which we believe that the Word of God is the fulfillment of Christian Faith.
+From time to time it is necessary to make minor cultural adjustments and changes in the expression of our faith, but always within the framework of the written Word of God, under the guidance of the Holy Spirit.
+The ACW holds to the principles of the traditional faith in which we believe that the Word of God is the fulfillment of the Christian Faith.

 The ACW maintains and supports Apostolic Succession.
-It is three-fold Orders of Bishop, Priest and Deacon.
+It is three-fold Clerical Orders of Bishop, Priest and Deacon.

-To promote Peace, Unity, and Reconciliation.
-We bestow Holy Orders uniquely upon those who profess the call of Christ.
+To promote Peace, Unity, and Reconciliation, we confer Holy Orders only upon those who profess the call of Jesus Christ.
 We also recognize the Holy Office of Deaconess for Women called to serve the church.

 The Ministry of Laity

-Our clergy are dedicated to "equipping" the church by teaching the faith in order that each Christian may go into the world to proclaim the Gospel and fulfill the work, mercy and love that Christ passed on to us .
+Our clergy are dedicated to equipping the church by teaching the true Gospel of Jesus Christ in order that each Christian may go into the world to proclaim the Gospel and fulfill the work, mercy and love that Christ passed on to us .

 Cooperation with others

-It is our intent to reach out to all offering ourselves as examples of Christian love, while preserving our Anglican heritage & traditions.
-We offer to share through dialogue and discussion
+It is our intent to reach out to all offering ourselves as examples of Christian love, while preserving our Anglican heritage and traditions.
+We offer to share through dialogue and discussion.